What is the price of a willow coffin?

 The main difference between an imported coffin and a Wegnalls Willow coffin is the maker.
 I (Steph) make every coffin by hand.
 From cutting and drilling the base, weaving the willow and to sewing in the lining, I do it all!
 I am an independent coffin maker based in Herefordshire and by buying locally, you are supporting a small business and craftsperson.

-There are other benefits to buying a coffin direct from the maker too, such as adding your own personal touches to the coffin, creating a bespoke design and coming to weave part of the coffin.
+There are other benefits to buying a coffin direct from the maker too.
+For example, adding your own personal touches to the coffin, creating a bespoke design and coming to weave part of the coffin.
 Even if you don’t want to weave, you are welcome to see the coffin in progress whilst enjoying a cup of tea and a cake.
 Or if you are further afield, I can send you photographs and little videos whilst it is being woven.
 I am happy to answer any questions you might have during the process and will help you create a perfect send off for your loved one.

 So what does a willow coffin cost?